Tchongas/MultiFecther/README.md

+Someone gave me 1 dollar to code this
 # MultiFetcher

 Simple multi instance for speedrunning the game, you can add other instances by editing the code, by default its 3